 If you choose to stay on the north side of False Creek, you’ll soon find your way back to your starting point.
 You can stop off at Science World to give the kids some afternoon entertainment or go a little way past into Olympic Village and pop into Craft Beer Market or Tap & Barrel for a sip of local beer, or try Urban Fare, an upmarket grocery store, for a snack.

-Vancouver Bike Route 2: False Creek to Wreck Beach
+Vancouver Bike Tour 2: False Creek to Wreck Beach

 This route exposes you (literally) to the beauty of Vancouver’s beaches, from Kitsilano Beach to Locarno and all the way to Canada’s only officially-sanctioned, government-maintained, clothing-optional beach, Wreck Beach.
 If you’re not a beach person, never fear, you also get a chance to visit False Creek, Granville Island, the Maritime Museum, and the gorgeous, if sprawling, campus of the University of British Columbia (called UBC by all).
 The alternative return route through Pacific Spirit park makes this into a nice, easy, loop ride.